Gavin-Hawk/Gavin-Hawk/README.md

 - 👋 Hi, I’m @Gavin-Hawk
 - 👀 I’m interested in Game and Web Design/Development.
-- 🌱 I’m currently learning Plant Science.
+- 🌱 I’m currently learning Plant Science and VR development.
-- 💞️ I’m looking to collaborate on college.
+- 💞️ I’m looking to collaborate at college on smaller projects.
 - 📫 How to reach me gavin_hawk@icloud.com

+Quick Links:

+A website I worked on:
+  moralinquiry.com
+A game demo I made:

 <!---
 Gavin-Hawk/Gavin-Hawk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.